panoptic-labs/docs/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.
 It also ensures that the Glossary is updated.

+### Subgraph docs
+You can generate subgraph docs into the `subgraph-generated` directory by running `yarn graphql-to-doc`.
+Currently, some of the generated files (especially the category.yml files) have been manually modified to hide extraneous sidebar items and provide more context.
+Keep in mind a bit of manualy copying of generated files into to the main `subgraph` directory will be needed to stay up to date with any schema changes.

 ### Glossary

 You can generate the glossary with: